GeorgeQuantAnalyst/crypto-trading-bootcamp/pages/basic/what_is_trading.md

 Each trading style has its own set of advantages and disadvantages, and the right style for a particular trader will depend on their goals, personality, and level of experience.

+## What si better intraday trading one/two assets or build portfolio for swing trading?
+Deciding whether to engage in intraday trading or swing trading with a portfolio of assets depends on several factors, including your personal trading style, risk tolerance, and investment goals.

+Intraday trading involves buying and selling assets within the same trading day, with the goal of profiting from short-term price movements.
+It requires close attention to the markets and quick decision-making skills.
+Intraday trading can be risky due to the high volatility of short-term price movements, but it also offers the potential for quick profits.

+On the other hand, swing trading involves holding assets for a longer period of time, typically from a few days to several weeks, in order to take advantage of price movements that occur over the medium term.
+Swing trading can be less stressful than intraday trading since it allows for more time to analyze the markets and make trading decisions.
+It also provides the opportunity to take advantage of larger price movements that may occur over several days or weeks.

+Building a portfolio for swing trading can provide diversification benefits and potentially reduce overall portfolio risk.
+It allows you to take advantage of price movements across multiple assets, rather than relying on the performance of a single asset.
+However, building a portfolio requires more research and analysis to identify the assets with the greatest potential for price appreciation.

+Ultimately, the best approach depends on your individual preferences, trading style, and investment goals.
+Both intraday trading and swing trading can be profitable if executed with a well-developed trading plan, appropriate risk management strategies, and a disciplined approach to trading.

 [Back](../../)